Harriette Chick: Early life and education

-She was born in London, England as the fifth child of seven daughters and four sons of Samuel Chick and Emma Hooley, a Methodist family.
+She was born in London, England, on January 6, 1875 as the fifth child of six daughters and four sons of Samuel Chick and Emma Hooley, a Methodist family.
 Her father owned property and sold lace.
 The Chick children were brought up strictly with no frivolities and regular attendance at family prayers.
 All seven girls attended Notting Hill High School, a girls' school thought to be outstanding for its teaching in the sciences.
-Subsequently, six of the sisters including Harriette continued to study for university degrees.
+While there, the principle encouraged the inclusion of science as part of the core education.
+Subsequently, six of the sisters, including Harriette, continued to study for university degrees.
 Another of them, Frances Wood, became a notable statistician.
-Harriette was enrolled at Bedford College, and then as a science student at University College London in 1894 and then proceeded to obtain her doctorate in bacteriology at the same university.
+Harriette was enrolled at Bedford College and then as a science student at University College London in 1894, and then proceeded to obtain her doctorate in bacteriology at the same university in 1904.

 Death

-She died in Cambridge, England in 1977, aged 102.
+She died in Cambridge, England, in 1977, aged 102.